-The number of devices which installed the app for the first time in the past day.
+This is the number of devices that installed the app for the first time in the past day.

-ASO Tip: Many times you will spot consistent downward trends on specific days.
-For example, it is quite common for business apps to not have as many active users on the weekends.
-Therefore, to avoid skewed data results, we suggest to update your app only during the middle of the week and not right before the weekend.
+Pro Tip: To avoid skewed data results, we suggest updating your app only during the middle of the week and not right before the weekend.

 3) Daily Uninstalls by Device

-The number of unique devices which uninstalled the app in the past day.
+This is the number of unique devices that uninstalled the app in the past day.
 Learn more

 It is very important to keep a low churn rate.
-A high churn rate negatively affects the Google Play Store algorithms, therefore lowering your app’s visibility.
+A high churn rate negatively affects the Google Play Store algorithms, thus resulting in lower visibility for your app.